vmware/versatile-data-kit/projects/vdk-plugins/vdk-impala/src/vdk/plugin/impala/templates/load/fact/insert/README.md

 ### Example

-See full example of how to use the template in [our example documentation](https://github.com/vmware/versatile-data-kit/wiki/SQL-Data-Processing-templates-examples#append-strategy-periodic-snapshot-fact).
+See all templates in [our example documentation](https://github.com/vmware/versatile-data-kit/wiki/SQL-Data-Processing-templates-examples).